happytudouni/SourceSpaceFCAnalysis_DCN/README.md

    c.
 Run the ```babyPublishOrthog.m``` by typing its name ```babyPublishOrthog``` in the command window.

+- Note: The later connectivity steps between pl_aac and pl_pps are not dependent on the earlier source differences.
 - Note: We also provide a program "SourceSpaceFCAnalysis_AAC.m" to calculate orthogonalized power correlation (i.e., AAC) with the head models and functions used in pl_pps (e.g., FEM model and Fieldtrip function).
 The ```OrthogonalPowCorr.m``` was written for this purpose, and it is called by the "SourceSpaceFCAnalysis_AAC" program.
 - Note: The Signal Processing Toolbox (SPT) of Matlab is recommended to be installed to ensure all the programs would run smoothly.
 The functions in Fieldtrip and Brainstorm might use functions in the SPT, and the customized programs written by us also adopt SPT functions, e.g., the "bandpass.m" used to filter data in "SourceSpaceFCAnalysis_AAC" is a SPT function.

 # Preprocessing programs